Code-Institute-Submissions/Jakemcp97-Project-NLS_JulyResub/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from my current employers company.